-Farrah Abraham Dubbed An “Absolute Joke” In Latest Instagram Video
+Farrah Abraham Dubbed An ‘Absolute Joke’ In Latest Instagram Video

 On April 17, the Teen Mom OG star took to Instagram for a “masterclass” on being an “entrepreneur.”
 The monologue sees this 27-year-old mother talk about owning a business.

-Farrah is shot close up as she talks “[evolving] as a business person.”
+Farrah is shot close up as she talks about “[evolving] as a business person.”
 Not appearing to acknowledge recent negative press, the reality star takes a decidedly positive stance on her life.
 Farrah’s speech is introduced by footage showing a FroCo storefront – the frozen yogurt eatery founded by Abraham closed down in 2018, per Hollywood Life.

 Farrah addresses the issue of when it’s “time to close up” – the words “closing time” are used to open the clip.
 Adversity is mentioned, but for someone with a failed business to her name, Farrah’s demeanor seems markedly upbeat.
 She calls having a company “magical.”